“An epic rich in detail and passion, Lakes of Canada have a

 GAMIQ awards.
 Conor O’Neil and Jake Smith also recently won album of

-the year Juno awards, and are nominated for Rock Performance of the year Grammy awards for their work on Leonard Cohen’s final record,
+the year Juno awards, and Rock Performance of the year Grammy awards for their work on Leonard Cohen’s final record, “You Want it Darker”.

 Lakes, Arcade Fire, Patrick Watson, Young Galaxy) at Breakglass